hashicorp/design-system/website/docs/patterns/table-multi-select/partials/guidelines/guidelines.md

 ## Bulk actions

-The act of selecting multiple results in a Table implies that the the user wants to edit, remove, or transform these results in some way.
+Bulk actions allow the user to edit, delete, or transform one or more results in a Table.
 Consolidate these actions in a `small` [Dropdown](/components/dropdown) inline with the selected count, message, and total count.

 ![Example of bulk actions](/assets/patterns/table-multi-select/bulk-actions.png)